bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 module Bowling
   describe Game do
     ...
-    it "should return the total score for first two frames of a game" do g = Game.new
+    it "return the total score for first two frames of a game" do g = Game.new
       # Frame #1
       g.roll(6)